 6. Add a CTA button

-CTAs are all about getting people to take action based on your headline and offer.
-You want consumers to feel compelled to click regardless of their position in the sales funnel.
+Calls to Action are all about getting people to take action based on your headline and offer.
+You want consumers to feel compelled to learn more about your brand, regardless of their position in the sales funnel.

 A great way to do that is to make your CTA stick out.
 Don’t be afraid to go big and bold.
 A CTA button in a bright color that stands out from every other element on the page can produce massive engagement rates.

 Now that you’ve created awesome content, identified your target audience, and settled on headlines and CTA copy, it’s time to test.
-You might have a great headline and a fantastic CTA, but you won’t know whether it’s perfect unless you run A/B tests.
+You might have a great landing page headline and a fantastic CTA, but you won’t know whether it can convert even better unless you run A/B tests.

-In fact, you can make your website better instantly by using Crazy Egg’s A/B testing tools.
+In fact, you can start using Crazy Egg’s A/B testing tools today to make your headlines the best they can be.
 Write two fantastic headlines, then put them against each other.
-Continue refining the language until it’s just right.
+Continue refining the language over time so you’re always maximizing your site traffic.

 Do the same with your CTAs.
 Change the language, button color, button size, button position, and more.
 You might even want to play with font choice and hover effects.